FarronF/limerick-council-meetings/meetings/2019/07/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 20th June 2019.md

  The sequence of events leading to the closure of Park Road and that the decision to

-close the recycling facility was not part of the Budget.--- 3
+close the recycling facility was not part of the Budget.
+---
+3

  The closure of the facility was based on health & safety obligations only and that